beigeworm/PicoLogger-Hardware-Keylogger/README.md

 4. Goto Sketch > Include Library > Add ZIP Library > then add the files from `librares` folder
    - [libraries/Pico-PIO-USB-0.6.1.zip](libraries/Pico-PIO-USB-0.6.1.zip)
    - [libraries/HIDKeyboard.zip](libraries/HIDKeyboard.zip)
+5. (For Screen mod ONLY) - Goto Tools > Manage Libraries then search for Adafruit_SSD1306 and click install.
-5. Goto Tools > then change all options below
+6. Goto Tools > then change all options below

 *Options for Pico and Pico W*
 ![Board Options for Pi Pico and Pi Pico W](Images/Board-Options.png)